wireapp/wire-server-deploy/offline/demo-wiab.md

 ## Cleaning/Uninstalling Wire-in-a-Box

-The deployment includes a cleanup playbook that can be used to remove all components:
+The deployment includes a cleanup playbook that can be used to remove all the components.
+For example, the following command includes flags for removing the Minikube cluster (remove_minikube), removing the iptables rules (remove_iptables), removing SSH keys from the deploy_node (remove_ssh), deleting artifacts and Wire files from the deploy_node (remove_artifacts), and removing artifact hosting services from the deploy node (clean_assethost):

 ```bash
 ansible-playbook -i ansible/inventory/demo/host.yml ansible/wiab-demo/clean_cluster.yml -e "remove_minikube=true remove_iptables=true remove_ssh=true remove_artifacts=true clean_assethost=true"
 ```

+**Note:** The above command does not uninstall the Debian packages and binaries installed during the setup.
+This is an intentional design choice to avoid removing packages that may be required by the other users on the deploy_node later.
+If you wish to proceed with cleaning these packages, you can add the variable -e uninstall_pkgs=true.

 The cleanup process handles:
 - **Minikube**: Stops and deletes the Kubernetes cluster (optional `remove_minikube=true`)